Our Everest base camp trek tips cover everything from permits and teahouses to where to get the best views

 Both providers have outlets at the airport and throughout the country and offer a range of data packages.
 You’ll need a copy of your passport and a photo to obtain a SIM card.

 Otherwise, do not buy bottled water or bottled soft drinks on the trail.
-The plastic bottles are difficult to dispose of and have become a serious environmental problem.
+Plastic bottles are difficult to dispose of and have become a serious environmental problem.

 The food on the trail was tasty and varied